dkleva/bareos/docs/manuals/en/new_main_reference/source/recycling.rst

    triple: General; Recycle; Manual

-Although automatic recycling of Volumes is implemented (see the
-.. _RecyclingChapter:  chapter of this manual), you may want to manually force reuse (recycling) of a Volume.
+Although automatic recycling of Volumes is implemented (see the :ref:`RecyclingChapter` chapter of this manual), you may want to manually force reuse (recycling) of a Volume.

 Assuming that you want to keep the Volume name, but you simply want to